Provar

 Confirm the changes and click on Create Pull Request:

-If you have access, you will be prompted with the option to merge pull request.
+If you have access, you will be prompted with the option to merge pull requests.

 Click Files Changed, review the files, then click the Review changes dropdown.